d28035203/gate-garden/README.md

 # Boolean Playground

-Clicky **2-input logic gates** in the browser — digital logic practice without the IC trainer kit .
+Clicky **2-input logic gates** in the browser.

-AND, OR, XOR, NAND — truth table updates live.
+AND, OR, XOR, NAND, NOR — truth table updates live.
+Digital logic practice without the hardware kit.

 Open `index.html` in a browser.